How Many Photos Should a Car Listing Have? 20-25

 Consistent backgrounds across your entire inventory also make your dealership look like a professional, organized operation - especially when buyers are browsing your lot on your website or seeing multiple listings in search results.

 The easiest way to get consistent backgrounds at scale is AI background replacement.
-Tools like CarPixAI let you shoot anywhere on your lot, then replace the background with a clean studio or outdoor setting in seconds.
-Same background across every car, every time.
-No photo bay needed.
+Tools like CarPixAI let you shoot anywhere on your lot, then replace the background with a clean studio or outdoor setting.
+Same background logic across every car, without a dedicated photo bay.

 Improve the first 5 listing photos first